dreibh/hipercontracer/README.md

 # Wireshark Dissector for HiPerConTracer Packets
 The [Wireshark](https://www.wireshark.org/) network protocol analyzer provides built-in support for the HiPerConTracer packet format.
-This support is included upstream, i.e.&nbsp;Wireshark provides it out-of-the-box.
+This support is already included upstream, i.e.&nbsp;Wireshark provides it out-of-the-box.

 # Citing HiPerConTracer in Publications